brucewgh666/Stock-analysis/README.md

 <img width="237" alt="2017 running time" src="https://user-images.githubusercontent.com/93842672/141146624-63efdd50-1d2e-4bfe-a5a1-e447cb1ae63d.png">

 <img width="235" alt="VBA_Challenge_2018" src="https://user-images.githubusercontent.com/93842672/141385589-4d66f3b9-57dd-4e90-8459-c3b30a6b43f2.PNG">
 The advantages of refactoring code is optimize the design and structure of orginal code,but still perform the same function.
-Also another advantage of refactoring code is let this code can fit in more scenario.
+Also another advantage of refactoring code is let this code can fit in more scenario such as if we want analysis 1000 stocks at a time.
-When this refactor code apply to the original VBA script,one pros is having less processing time.
-It indicate it is more efficient, the program go faster.When we process extreme large database similar to this.It will cause less time to get exact same result.
+When this refactor code apply to the original VBA script,one pros is having less processing time,almost 70% time less, It indicate it is more efficient, the program go faster.When we process extreme large database similar to this.It will cause less time to get exact same result.
+Thd disadvantage of refactoring code:
+Some times bug macro can cause the whole database damaged, also some uncertain macro can contain virus to attack the database,also privacy document will be exposed.